 If you’ve ever had a UTI, you know the signs.
 You may feel pressure in your lower abdomen, have back pain, burning during urination, or an urgent need to urinate.
-Your urine may have an odor or a reddish color, or you might feel tired, shaky and feverish.
-Occasionally, some women have no symptoms at all and discover that they have a UTI from a screening urinalysis at a doctor’s visit.
-If you think you have an infection, it’s essential to follow the advice of your healthcare provider right away.
+Your urine may have an odor or a reddish color, or you might feel tired, shaky, and feverish.
+Occasionally, some women have no symptoms and discover that they have a UTI from a screening urinalysis at a doctor’s visit.
+If you think you have an infection, it’s essential to follow your healthcare provider’s advice right away.

 What should I do if I have a UTI?

-It is important to note that if you have a UTI, you will need to take an antibiotic.
-While cranberries and other natural solutions may help prevent future UTIs, no study has ever shown that they can cure one.
+It is important to note that you will need to take an antibiotic if you have a UTI.
+While cranberries and other natural solutions may help support a healthy urinary tract, no study has ever shown that they can get rid of an infection.

 Women who have a UTI should finish antibiotic treatment and wait until the infection has cleared up before having sex.
 Sex during a UTI can be painful and may irritate healing tissue as well as introduce bacteria into the urinary tract prolonging treatment to get rid of the infection.